Toshinobu Kubota: 2004–2007: Time to Share and For Real?

 In September 2004, Kubota released his thirteenth album, Time to Share, which charted at number 25 on the Oricon Albums chart.
 This was Kubota's third English album.
 The album featured the singles "Breaking Through", "Living for Today", "Hold Me Down", and "Shadows of Your Love".
-In the same year, Kubota appeared on the American television show Soul Train, becoming the first Japanese singer to appear on the show.
+In the same year, Kubota appeared on the American television show Soul Train.
+The Japanese dub of Shall We Dance?
+(2004 film) uses "a love story" by the singer as its theme song.

 In April 2005, Kubota released the lead single "A Love Story" from his album "For Real?", which charted at number 43 on the Oricon Singles chart.
 In August 2005, he released the second single, "Club Happiness", which charted at number 40 on the Oricon Singles chart.
 In November 2005, he released the third single, "Beside You", which charted at number 25 on the Oricon Singles chart.
 In March 2006, he released his fourteenth album, For Real?, which charted at number 13 on the Oricon Albums chart.

 In July 2006, he released a duet single with SunMin called "Keep Holding U", which was featured on the soundtrack of the movie Nihon Chinbotsu.
 The single charted at number 16 on the Oricon Weekly Single chart.
 In August 2007, Kubota released the concert DVD Live 2006 We For Real, which chart at number 43 on the Oricon DVD chart.